New ODIHR data on hate crimes for 2017

 The participating parties, including states, civil society groups and IGOs covered the data by bias motivation, such as racism and xenophobia, bias against Roma and Sinti, anti-Semitism, biases against Muslims and Christians, bias against people with disabilities, as well as biases based on sex and on sexual orientation or gender identity.
 The overview of the collected data is available in the form of a graphic showing hate incidents divided by the bias motivation and the type of incident.
 The total number of incidents under analysis is 5 843.
 They include violent attacks against people, threats, and attacks against property.

 According to the graphic, the greatest number of incidents was registered out of anti-Semitism (253 violent attacks against people, 168 threats and 1720 attacks against property), as well as on the grounds of racism and xenophobia (1 113, 190 and 305 respectively).
 It must be noted that incidents resulting from bias based on sexual orientation or gender identity still remain a challenge and comprise 755 violent attacks against people.
 The fewest number of incidents was registered in terms of biases based on sex, against people with disabilities and against Roma and Sinti, while hate crime incidents against Muslims and Christians take an in-between position and still require more efforts to prevent them.

 Lithuania also reports hate crime data to the ODIHR.
-The official information about the incidents is collected by the Police Department and the Office of Prosecutor General.
-Hate crimes recorded by the official authorities in 2017 include 6 incidents on the grounds of racism and xenophobia and 3 incidents out of the bias against sexual orientation or gender identity – 9 incidents in total.
+Official information about the incidents is collected by the Police Department and the Office of Prosecutor General.
+Hate crimes recorded by the official authorities in 2017 include 6 incidents on the grounds of racism and xenophobia and 3 incidents resulting from bias against sexual orientation or gender identity – 9 incidents in total.

 Moreover, the European Foundation of Human Rights could not remain uninvolved and provided its own information on 5 incidents out of racism and xenophobia, including: